 One of the things we identified was the various personas involved with the application, as on top of the user persona there was a buyer persona, two tiers of users, junior and advanced, independent buyers and manager personas.
 We did workshopping around the creation of the personas to get a better understand the needs of the users involved.

 The visual design part of this project was unusual as a brand redesign was being developed by another party.
 So a design light version was created, a V0.1 that most likely would be redone when a new brand guide was available.
 So we worked with the existing brand on a light colour scheme, we focused instead on a lot of investigation on micro interactions, blank states and loading animation screens.

 The other element that we did research was on avatars, trying to get a gender neutral but friendly, consistence style.

-So in figma we came across a comprehensive style guide and started developing it up for this project, so we would have a single point of truth for the front end developers, and where the new brand changes could be implemented.
-How we thought it would work is that the v1 of the style guide eg the wireframes would get swapped out as the design gets updated components, so the wireframe turns into high fidelity design. (so didn’t quite work that way but the concept is still sound so we are working on it)
+So in figma we came across a comprehensive style guide / pattern library and started developing it up for this project, so we would have a single point of truth for the front end developers, and where the new brand changes could be implemented.
+How we thought it would work is that the v1 of the style guide eg the wireframes would get swapped out as the design gets updated components, so the wireframe turns into high fidelity design.

 This was an interesting project, not least because of the technology stack, but also because design for power users is a very interesting area to work on, any aspect that slows the system can really add to problems for this type of user.